 - a reference nutrient intake (RNI) of 10 micrograms [400 IU] of vitamin D per day, throughout the year, for everyone in the general population aged 4 years and older

-- an RNI of 10 micrograms of vitamin D per day for pregnant and lactating women and population groups at increased risk of vitamin D deficiency
+- an RNI of 10 micrograms [400 IU] of vitamin D per day for pregnant and lactating women and population groups at increased risk of vitamin D deficiency

 - a ‘safe intake’ of 8.5 to 10 micrograms [340-400 IU] per day for all infants from birth to 1 year of age

-The Vitamin D Council discuss their recommendations for pregnant and breastfeeding mothers and include those of The Food and Nutrition Board and The Endocrine Society in their 2013 article Vitamin D During Pregnancy and Breastfeeding.
+The Vitamin D Council recommends supplementing the breastfeeding mother.
+They discuss their recommendations for pregnant and breastfeeding mothers and those of The Food and Nutrition Board and The Endocrine Society in their article Vitamin D During Pregnancy and Breastfeeding.
 The article discusses how to take sunshine exposure into account when deciding on supplementation for the nursing mother.
-The Vitamin D Council recommends that if a mother is taking 6,000 IU of vitamin D per day her breast milk will be rich in vitamin D and she won’t need to supplement her baby.
+The Vitamin D Council recommends that if a mother is taking 6,000 IU per day as a supplement, her breast milk will have sufficient levels and she won’t need to supplement her baby.
 If she is not taking a supplement, or not getting good sun exposure or taking less than 5000 IU per day she should give her baby a vitamin D supplement.

 Summary—more research needed

 Many people are deficient in vitamin D due to a general lack of sunlight in modern lifestyles.
 If a breastfeeding mother’s vitamin D levels are low, the levels in her breast milk will also be low.
-Many health organisations recommend giving vitamin D supplements to mothers and babies as a safety measure—however there is some disagreement over the recommended amount.
-Some studies111213 have indicated that pregnant and breastfeeding mothers need much higher doses of vitamin D than those in many of the official recommendations discussed above.
-On Medsmilk, medications author and pharmacist Thomas Hale, MD explains that supplementing 400 IU/day to the mother may be worthless as such a dose won’t increase milk levels of vitamin D, he adds that 4000 IU/day may be required.
-However, others believe more research is needed to evaluate the long-term effects of giving such high doses to the lactating mother.
-In the mean time, oral vitamin D drops are often recommended to be given direct to baby.
+Many health organisations recommend giving vitamin D supplements to both mothers and babies as a safety measure.
+Some studies have indicated that providing breastfeeding mothers with specific higher doses of vitamin D ensures breast milk has sufficient levels.
+However, some authors believe more research is needed to evaluate the long-term effects of giving high doses of supplement to the lactating mother.
+It is often recommended to give vitamin D drops by mouth direct to baby.